-Shorting electrical components can result in serious injury or death from electrical shock or equipment damage.
+Shorting electrical components can result in serious injury or death from electrical shock and can cause equipment damage.
 Electrical power must be locked out and tagged out before performing any electrical work.
 All electrical work or any work done inside a control panel or junction box must be performed by a qualified electrician and comply with applicable codes.